Hefty Stocks Keep Oil Price Near April Low

 Crude is down around 5% on the week.
 That reflects recent investor concern about the strength of rebounding U.S. oil production and ebbing faith that the Organization of the Petroleum Exporting Countries can effectively lead the market back into balance after several years of oversupply.

-Brent crude, the global oil benchmark, rose 0.12% to $51.66 a barrel on London's ICE Futures exchange, having dipped to $51.42 on Monday, their lowest level this month.
-On the New York Mercantile Exchange, West Texas Intermediate futures were trading up 0.14% at $49.30 a barrel.
+Brent crude, the global oil benchmark, was down 0.1% to $51.51 a barrel on London's ICE Futures exchange, having dipped to $51.42 on Monday, their lowest level this month.
+On the New York Mercantile Exchange, West Texas Intermediate futures were trading down 0.4% at $49.04 a barrel.

 "The market is really focusing on visible inventory draws, they're just not getting it in the right places," said Miswin Mahesh, oil analyst at consultancy Energy Aspects.